mihani/dock-webserv/README.md

 ## How use it ?

 1. Clone repo
-2. Chose your favorite branch and/or tag
+1. Chose your favorite branch and/or tag
-3. Change `docker.env` variables and config `docker-compose.yml`
+1. Change `docker.env` variables and config `docker-compose.yml`
+1. If you would like docker bash history run `touch docker/data/history` before docker up.
-4. Run `docker-compose up -d`
+1. Run `docker-compose up -d`
-5. Change git remote to versionning your project
+1. Change git remote to versionning your project
 ```bash
 $ git remote set-url --delete origin git@github.com:mihani/dock-webserv.git
 $ git remote set-url --add origin <your-repository>